Eyecare Medical Group | 53 Sewall St, Portland, ME 04102 207-828-2020

 Lens Implant (IOL) Options

 One of the greatest advantages of modern cataract surgery is the ability to choose an IOL that matches your lifestyle and vision goals.
+Explore Dr. Shah's premium lens options →

 Single-distance correction lenses.
 Most patients choose distance correction and use reading glasses for near tasks.
 Highly proven and covered by most insurance plans.

-Designed to provide vision at multiple distances — near, intermediate, and far — reducing or eliminating the need for glasses after surgery.
+Designed to provide vision at multiple distances (near, intermediate, and far), reducing or eliminating the need for glasses after surgery.
 Premium upgrade option.

 Specially designed lenses that correct astigmatism at the time of cataract surgery, available in both monofocal and multifocal designs.